Boarders/slick-blog/site/posts/halting2.md

 Hopefully this post has given an approachable account of formalising one of the central results in computability theory.
 We hope to have also demonstrated, from a programming language theory perspective, some of the advantages of the lambda calculus as a foundational theory of computation (over, for example, Turing machines).
 Thank you for reading!
 The full code for this proof is available [here](https://github.com/Boarders/agda-halting).

-<i>With warmest thanks to Alixandra Prybyla and Sam Derbyshire for their valuable feedback.</i>
+<i>With warmest thanks to Sam Derbyshire for their valuable feedback.</i>